SOC 1 vs SOC 2: which do you need?

 Most technology companies need SOC 2.
 If you're building software, providing cloud services, or handling customer data, SOC 2 is almost certainly the right choice.

-SOC 1 vs SOC 2: Detailed Comparison
+SOC 1 vs SOC 2: detailed comparison

 Understanding the key differences